Cadets will be:

 • attend at appointed times for training and tuition.
 If for any reason you are unable to attend you must inform the appropriate Cadet Manager as soon as possible

-• need to successfully pass Force vetting procedures and an 8-week probationary period.
+• need to successfully pass Force vetting procedures and a probationary period.